Skip to content

 Where are we?
 There are 5 levels of DevOps maturity.
 They are totally applicable to any business process, from sales to the mining industry.

 When we understand where we have the biggest losses, we'll first automate there.
-And then the initial automation has already been done: we have written some scripts and handmade tools, we have accelerated something, and now we need to put this whole thing on centralized rails.
+And then the initial automation has already been done: we have written scripts and handmade tools, we have accelerated specific processes, and now we need to put this whole thing on centralized rails.

 Now, we have a repeatable process, but it is not fully standardized and differs across the teams.
 For example, one brigade mines ore with huge rocks, and the other provides fine-grained material.
 So, the processing steps that we have defined in the business process start to be included in a single standardized form in our automation.
 The assembly has taken place, the artifact with the code is automatically loaded, and then, just as automatically, the testing begins.